Newport, Kentucky: Education

 Newport Public Schools are part of the Newport Independent Schools School District.
 The district has one elementary school, one intermediate school, one middle school, and one high school.
 Newport is also home to a Catholic private high school; Newport Central Catholic is a coed private Catholic school in central Newport which has been operating for over 100 years.

 Newport has a public library, a branch of the Campbell County Public Library.

 Media

 A pivotal scene (in which the autistic character Raymond Babbitt counts the toothpicks) in the 1988 film Rain Man was filmed in Newport at Pompilio's Italian restaurant.
 Scenes from the Netflix original movie Extremely Wicked, Shockingly Evil and Vile (2019) were filmed in Newport.
 The scenes from Extremely Wicked, Shockingly Evil and Vile (2019) showcase parts of Monmouth Street, Pepper Pod, and Newport's historic court house.
 A scene from the 2011 political thriller The Ides of March was shot in Newport.
-The scene (in which Molly Stearns overdoses) was shot at the Comfort Inn located at 420 Riverboat Row facing downtown Cincinnati across the Dan C Beard Bridge in Kentucky.
+The scene (in which Molly Stearns overdoses) was shot at the Comfort Inn located at 420 Riverboat Row facing downtown Cincinnati across the Daniel Carter Beard Bridge in Kentucky.

 The Cincinnati area's Fox affiliate, WXIX-TV (channel 19) is allocated and licensed to Newport, though its actual operations and transmitter has always been across the river in Hamilton County, Ohio.